ldtteam/MinecoloniesWiki/source/misc/customcitizennames.md

 ---
-title: MineColonies Wiki
+title: Custom Citizen Names
 layout: recipes
 ---
 # Custom Citizen Names

 Would you like to have citizen names in your own language?
 Then this is your page!<br>
-Everything you have to change is in just one file.
+Everything you have to change is in one file.
 <br>

-### Procedure
+## Procedure
 1. Locate the file _minecolonies-server.toml_.<br>

 	For servers:<br>